Dr Shasha Zhao

 Contribution to Sustainable Development:

-Dr Zhao is Co-Founder and Co-Chair of Academy of International Business Sustainability Shared Interest Group (S-SIG).
+Dr Zhao is Co-Founder and Co-President of Academy of International Business Sustainability Shared Interest Group (S-SIG).
 She is also one of four long-standing organizing committee member of CYGNA – a global women academics support network with over 300 members.
+She is also the Co-Director of Centre for Social Innovation Management at University of Surrey (from 01/01/2024).

 Dr Zhao was part of the Inaugural Panel entitled: Investment in Sustainable Recovery, co-organized by Academy of International Business (AIB) and United Nations Conference on Trade and Development (UNCTAD) to discuss research and policy implication for a more sustainable post-covid recovery.
 She was also part of a panel at the 7th World Investment Forum 2021 on Investment in Sustainable Development.
-She will also present her research on sustainability and international business in Ghana at the World Investment Forum in Abu Dhabi, 2023.
+She was also a speaker at the 8th World Investment Forum in Abu Dhabi in 2023, on the issue of social upgrading and international business in Ghana.
+She was also an invited expert reviewer of the Baku Initiative for Climate Finance, Investment and Trade (BICFIT) Dialogue led by UN Trade and Development, WTO, ITC and UNDP, which was signed during a COP29 event in 2024.

 University Roles